-Counting sheep at Kids Sea CAMP
+Counting Shaun the sheep at Kids Sea CAMP

-Shaun the Sheep, a tiny sea slug, has been discovered.
+Shaun the Sheep, a tiny sea slug has been discovered.

 Keep in mind my wife, Cristina Zenato, and I dive with sharks for a living, so it was pretty interesting to watch myself get so excited about a creature I could barely see with the naked eye.
 When you see how cute this little guy is, you will understand why.

-A tiny leaf slug (Costasiella kuroshimae) that grows to a length of 7 millimeters.
+A tiny leaf slug (Costasiella Kuroshimae) that grows to a length of 7 millimeters.
 They graze on algae and suck its chloroplasts and retain it within their tissues, allowing them to supplement their diet through photosynthesis.
 This process is called kleptoplasty.

 How could I not become obsessed with an animal the size of a grain of rice capable of using photosynthesis?
 To feed my obsession, I needed to acquire more knowledge.
 Shaun has multiple siblings, like the Bumble bee-looking (Costasiella Sp), and distant cousins living in the Caribbean.